Wyre Forest

 Located on a 3.5 acre former brown-field site on Stourport Road between Kidderminster and Stourport, the £7.6 million investment, which was part-funded by £2.38 million from the Government Fire Transformation Fund, serves all the communities of the Wyre Forest.

 Following completion of the construction in spring 2020, the fire crews of Bewdley, Stourport and Kidderminster relocated to the new station.
-The co-location of these three fire stations – which had a combined building age of almost 200 years – along with the Police Safer Neighbourhood Team and Severn Area Rescue Association, will create an Emergency Services Hub that will bring benefits to the community by enabling:
+The co-location of these three fire stations – which had a combined building age of almost 200 years – along with the Police Safer Neighbourhood Team and Severn Area Rescue Association, has created an Emergency Services Hub that brings benefits to the community by enabling:

 The Wyre Forest Hub is made up of both wholetime firefighters and on-call firefighters.
 The on-call firefighters work part-time, responding to fire calls in the area when needed.